fl101/awardfares-blog/_posts/2024-02-05-sas-destination-unknown.md

 4. Sign up and wait!

 ## Official Information

+All we know is taken from the [airline's official landing page here](https://www.sas.se/special-offers/destination-unknown/).

 - Flight departs Friday 5 April and returns Monday 8 April
 - All seats on this flight are dedicated to EuroBonus members